OST Blog

 • Think about your diet

 Stick to soft foods for the first day or so and chew on the side opposite your extraction site.
-Foods which can lodge in the teeth, like peanuts, popcorn, nuts, and seeds, should be avoided completely.
+Carbonated and caffeinated beverages should be avoided, as well as food like peanuts or popcorn that lodge in the teeth.

 • Watch for symptoms of dry socket